Azure/azure-sdk-for-js/sdk/devcenter/developer-devcenter-rest/README.md

 Set the values of the client ID, tenant ID, and client secret of the AAD application as environment variables:
 AZURE_CLIENT_ID, AZURE_TENANT_ID, AZURE_CLIENT_SECRET

+Set the value of dev center endpoint as environment variable:
+DEVCENTER_ENDPOINT

+## Key Concepts

+### REST Client

+This client is one of our REST clients.
+We highly recommend you read how to use a REST client [here](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md).

+### DevCenter Concepts
+Dev Boxes refer to managed developer machines running in Azure.
+Dev Boxes are provisioned in Pools, which define the network and image used for a Dev Box.

+Environments refer to templated developer environments, which combine a template (Catalog Item) and parameters, as well as an Environment Type which defines permissions and where the resources are deployed.

 ## Troubleshooting